Ellen Leitinger

 ellenivana.leitinger@unibo.it

-✧ Galactic archaeology
+Galactic archaeology

-✧ Asteroseismology
+Asteroseismology

 PhD

-✧ Resolved stellar populations
+Multiple stellar populations

-✧ Reverberation mapping of Active Galactic Nuclei
+Reverberation mapping of AGN

-During my PhD at the University of Queensland in Australia, I performed an observational analysis of the multiple stellar populations present within a large sample of 30 Galactic globular clusters (GCs).
+During my PhD at the University of Queensland in Australia, I performed an observational analysis of the multiple stellar populations within a large sample of 30 Galactic globular clusters (GCs).

-My next major PhD project at the European Southern Observatory in Germany was an analysis of the 3D kinematics of the same 30 globular clusters in my sample.
+My next PhD project at the European Southern Observatory in Germany was an analysis of the 3D kinematics of the same 30 globular clusters in my sample.

-I found a lack of significant rotational differences between the multiple populations, which may have implications on the formation theories.
-I also discovered that clusters with a primordial central concentration show anisotropy in the outer regions, while clusters with enriched central concentrations show either tangential anisotropy or isotropy in the outer regions.
-For more information about this project, see my 2024 paper.
+I found a lack of significant rotational differences between the multiple populations, regardless of the spatial distributions of the populations.
+I also discovered that clusters with a primordial central concentration show anisotropy in their outer regions, while clusters with enriched central concentrations show either tangential anisotropy or isotropy.
+This has been particularly interesting for collaborators attempting to reproduce my observational results with simulations, working towards the biggest question in the globular cluster community: "how did they form?".
+You can read more in Leitinger et al. (2025).

 Throughout my degree at the University of Queensland in Australia, I participated in outreach events as a science demonstrator for Demo Troupe, in which I was part of a team performing live shows about the physics of exciting phenomena such as Tesla Coils and Superconductors.
 I also assisted in organising and supervising students for the Junior Physics Odyssey at the University of Queensland - a program which encourages High School students to pursue an interest in physics by demonstrating popular physics experiments and providing support and feedback on their problem solving skills.
 The same format was also implemented in the Astrophysics work experience program at the university, in which I supervised 8 High School students.